SaneBow/PiDTLN/README.md

   * Run DTLN with `python3 rt_dtln_ns.py -o 'Loopback 0' --measure`, you should see processing times < 6ms.
 If your processing time is longer you may need a more powerful device.
 If you see a lot of "input underflow" try to adjust the latency for a higher value, e.g., `--latency 0.5`.
   * Run `arecord -D hw:Loopback,1 rec.wav` in a separate shell to record denoised audio.
 Then listen to it or open with Audacity.
 You should noice obvious noise removal and clear voice.

-2. Run DTLN as a Service
+2. Setup DTLN as a Service
   * Add the below entry to `/etc/asound.conf`.
 Which adds a virtual mic with DTLN output and set it as the default capturing device system wide.
   * Add the `dtln_ns.service` to `/etc/systemd/user/` and enable it with `systemctl --global enable dtln_ns`
   * Reboot and record some audio to see if DTLN NS is taking effect.